The Fire Lily, or the Cyrtanthus brachyscyphus belongs to a group of illustrious bulb plants numbering across different plant species.

 Put your Fire Lily on a well-drained soil in an adequately-sized pot.
 Add some pot shards at the bottom of the pot to encourage fast draining.

 Remember to repot your Clivia Miniata with fresh, rich potting soil and sand come end of winter to encourage growth.

 All in all, the Fire plants isn’t that hard a plant to maintain, as long as you keep up with its growing demands during summer time.

 Plenty of water and plant food should keep it happy, reciprocating you with fresh, fragrant lily flowers that will liven up any part of your house.

 The drainage is there to stave the water away from the sensitive bulb.
 This friendly house plant do better when around other house plants; they are better suited to living in a contained greenhouse or in the living room, where there’s plenty of company and sunshine.

 Fire Lily Maintenance and Propagation

 Different species of Fire Lilies require a different approach.
 The smaller types of Fire Lilies naturally produce small bulbs, and therefore will need a little more attention and care than most.

 During the rest period, cut back on feeding and watering to allow breathing space.
 The taller varieties should be completely rested in winter, so cut on water until the leaves wither away.
 Remove the leaves and withered stems as necessary.

-Summer and early spring is the Fire Lily’s most vigorous and active time period, so you’ll need to maintain their water consumption well.
+Summer and early spring is the Gloriosa Lily’s most vigorous and active time period, so you’ll need to maintain their water consumption well.